DEAP/deap/doc/tutorials/advanced/gp.rst

 yet be executed.
 To do so, we have to compile the expression to Python code object.
 Since this function has two inputs, we wish to compile the code into a callable object.
-This is possible with :func:`~deap.gp.lambdify`.
-The term `lambdify` comes from the fact that it returns a :keyword:`lambda` function corresponding to the code.
-:func:`~deap.gp.lambdify` takes two arguments, the expression to compile and the associated primitive set.
+This is possible with :func:`~deap.gp.compile`. :func:`~deap.gp.compile` takes two arguments, the expression to compile and the associated primitive set.
 The following example compiles the preceding tree and evaluates the resulting function for :math:`x=1` and :math:`y=2`.
 ::

-	>>> function = lambdify(tree, pset)
+	>>> function = compile(tree, pset)
 	>>> function(1, 2)
 	4

-Finally, when the generated program has no input argument and terminals are functions, the expression can be compiled to byte code using the function :func:`~deap.gp.evaluate`.
+When the generated program has no input argument, the expression can be compiled to byte code using the same :func:`~deap.gp.compile` function.
 An example of this sort of problem is the :ref:`artificial-ant`.

 Tree Size Limit and Bloat Control
 ---------------------------------